top of page

 Informal Thoughts On Semiotics: Means Of Communication

-(These thoughts are indebted to Kofi Agawu, Diana Deutch, Robert Hatten, David Huron, Charles Sanders Pearce, Janna K. Saslaw, Indre Viskontas, and more.)
+(These thoughts are indebted to Kofi Agawu, Patricia Attiba, Care Bears, Diana Deutch, Robert Hatten, David Huron, Inside Out 2—Ennui character, Timothy Koozin, Lego Movie 2, James Lyke, Tony Caramia, Geoffrey Haydon, Ronald Chioldi, Mary Poppins, Jace Mosher, Zachary Mosher, Renee Kathleen Gonzales Mosher, Charles Sanders Pearce, Petikan, Janna K. Saslaw, Rob Schultz, Indre Viskontas, Kristen Wallentinsen, and more.)

 Consistent mouth sounds (two subcategories: (a) "unpitched"—though emphasis, use of pauses between words, repetition as a signal of intentionality (Deutch and Viskontas), word order and the general contour can indicate meaning and question, statement, amount of emphasis attributed, choice of specific words that are synonyms to various degrees can have various amounts of overlap in meaning, noting that denotation and connotation can shift over time with usage and context, etc. and (b) tone languages in which around five? tones are used in relative contour and are attached to the meaning of the words themselves, (c) whistle languages (Diana Deutch refers to them in Indre Viskontas's Cadence, Season 1: Episode 1 or 2), (d) music as a language, (e) Morse code as a language, (f) texture used in consistent ways to express meaning as a language (Braille), (g) flag movements such as those used at Signal Point during the U.S. Civil War, (h) any visual art medium is communicative of meaning(s)